Women in ancient and imperial China: Zhou dynasty

 By the Zhou dynasty, Chinese society was decidedly patriarchal, with female and male social roles determined by a strict, feudal hierarchy.
-The foundation for enforced division of women and men in later times appeared during the Eastern Zhou period, when mohists and legalists began to espouse the advantages to each sex performing stereotypical work roles; in theory, such a division guaranteed morality and social order.
+The foundation for enforced division of women and men in later times appeared during the Eastern Zhou or Spring and Autumn period, when mohists and legalists began to espouse the advantages to each sex performing stereotypical work roles; in theory, such a division guaranteed morality and social order.
 Well-ordered gender relations gradually came to be expressed in the phrase, "men plow, women weave," (男耕女織).
 This division expanded to create social separation between men and women.
 The Book of Changes states that, "among family members, women's proper place is inside and man's proper place is outside."
 The written sources indicate that women were increasingly confined to enforce this gender separation, with women of lower social status expected to return home when not engaged in unavoidable work outside.
 Noblewomen enjoyed the luxury of not having to work outside and their family's ability to sequester them from the male gaze became an indication of their status.

 Transmitted texts give a general impression of how literate, mainly male, Zhou people perceived women.
 They indicate that male children were preferred, with female children seen as less valuable to the family collective than males.
 Up to age 9, a female child might receive the same education as a male, however, at age 10, girls were expected to study the Three Obediences and Four Virtues; 'obediences' refers to the expectation that she would first obey her father, then her husband, then her sons after her husband's death.
-The Book of Rites dictates that a woman should be married by 20 or, "if there is a problem, be married by 23."
 After marriage, women were expected to live with their husband's family and demonstrate filial piety towards his parents as if they were her own.
-The custom of the groom's family financially compensating the bride's family for losing her can be traced back to the Zhou Dynasty as set out in the Six Rites.
+The custom of the groom's family financially compensating the bride's family for losing her can be traced back to the Zhou dynasty as set out in the Six Rites.